bouwe77/habit-tracker/README.md

 ## DONE

+- Add a "/day/$date" route (example: "/day/2022-01-12")
+- Save TrackedHabit for the current day
 - Decrement TrackedHabit by clicking on it.
 If count 1: Delete the TrackedHabit record
 - Create new Remix app
 - Setup Prisma + Sqlite